bbsmithy/tigum-gui/README.md

 # Motivation

-Tigum allows you to create a personalized repository of internet knowledge that you can refine over time and share with others if you want.
+Tigum helps you to create a personalized repository of internet knowledge that you can refine over time and share with others.

 Over the last few years I've been learning how to write software.
 About 95% of the resources I have used have been videos, blog posts and offical documentation.
 The internet has given me the access to a world of knowledge which has allowed me to enter into a career in software.